test-prof/test-prof/guides/before_all.md

 end
 ```

-But then you have to deal with database cleaning, which can be eigher tricky or slow.
+But then you have to deal with database cleaning, which can be either tricky or slow.

 There is a better option: we can wrap the whole example group into a transaction.
 And that's how `before_all` works: